 Calculating total value

-Next, compare your visitor value—which you can find by multiplying your average visitor value by your total number of visitors—to your marketing expenditures.
+Next, compare your visitor value—which you can find by multiplying your average visitor value by your total number of website visitors—to your marketing expenditures.
 Are you earning more than you’re spending?
 Good.
 If not, then it’s time for a change.

 Improve Conversions with SEO.co